Loudermill Rights

 In practice, Loudermill rights include that an employee be provided verbal or written notice of the charges or allegations against them, including an explanation of the employer's evidence; and an opportunity for a hearing in response to the potential disciplinary action.
 Standards of notice and proof are shared in Dr. Carroll Daugherty's seven tests of just cause, and a similar standard to a hearing requirement is also shared by tests of investigation and fairness of investigation.
 Naturally, an unbiased investigation or Loudermill hearing should not have a predetermined outcome.
 However, investigatory interviews do not meet constitutionally protected Loudermill hearing requirements for an employee to have the opportunity to respond to charges.
 Further dissimilar to a Weingarten investigation, rather than attend a Loudermill hearing employees may choose to submit a written position to an employer's allegations.

 The job security protections derived from just cause standards and Loudermill rights reciprocally strengthen each other, but are both presently limited in their scope and consistency of application.
 A violation of Loudermill rights may not result in reinstatment of a terminated employee.
-A robust standard of just cause, due process, job security would legally recognize and protect the property interests of all permanent employees, private and public; as well as the opportunity for employees to refute allegations or rehabilitate behavior prior and in proportion to disciplinary action; and prevent damaging impacts of erroneous termination or severe disciplinary action.
+A comprehensive new standard should recognize and protect the property interests of both public and private sector employees; including that employers meet a burden of proof to prevent damaging impacts of erroneous termination and severe disciplinary action.